manojpanta/SweaterWeather/README.md

   ```
 If your request is approved you will receive all your favorites along with forecast for each.
 ## Removing Favorites
+User can delete their favorite by sending a body that contains location name and their API key to DELETE: `/api/v1/favorites` endpoint.
 The following example requests removing a favorites.
 ```
   DELETE /api/v1/favorites